jimthematrix/pet-dvp/atomic-settlement.md

 - Aztec
 - LFDT's Paladin's [Noto](https://github.com/LFDT-Paladin/paladin/tree/main/solidity/contracts/domains/noto) and [Zeto](https://github.com/LFDT-Paladin/zeto) tokens

+The samples in this repository are built with the Zeto token implementation.

 #### Homomorphic Commitments

 If the commitments are based on additive homomorphic encryption, or homomorphic commitment (such as Pedersen commitment), the smart contract can perform additions on the commitments.
 However, the smart contract must still rely on ZKPs to guarantee correctness of the calculated commitments, such as mass conservation and entitlement.
 The homomorphic property of the commitment scheme makes it possible to "roll up" all the state commitments for an account to a single commitment, rather than staying as individual commitments, thus resulting in more efficient storage usage.
 However these token designs suffer from limited throughput due to the concurrency requirement between the proof-generating client and the onchain verification logic.